po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/README.md

 * Use Command line tools to navigate your computer’s file system and create directories and files.

-* Employ Git commands to create and clone a repo, add and commit changes, and push and pull code.
+* Employ Git commands to create and clone a repository, add and commit changes, and push and pull code.

 * Use HTML elements to build the structure of a web page.